 Memorial Health System Earns Quality Excellence Award from Illinois Hospital Association

-The IHA Institute for Innovations in Care and Quality’s seventh annual Quality Excellence Achievement Awards were presented during the IHA’s Leadership Summit on Sept.
-13 in Lombard.
+This is the IHA Institute for Innovations in Care and Quality’s third annual Quality Excellence Achievement Awards.
+The awards were presented during the IHA’s Leadership Summit on Sept.
+24 in Lombard.